What is art therapy

 Art therapy is practiced in mental health, rehabilitation, medical, educational, forensic, wellness, private practice and community settings with diverse client populations in individual, couples, family, and group therapy formats.
 Art therapy is an effective treatment for people experiencing developmental, medical, educational, and social or psychological impairment.
 Individuals who benefit from art therapy include those who have survived trauma resulting from combat, abuse, and natural disaster; persons with adverse physical health conditions such as cancer, traumatic brain injury, and other health disability; and persons with autism, dementia, depression, and other disorders.
 Art therapy helps people resolve conflicts, improve interpersonal skills, manage problematic behaviors, reduce negative stress, and achieve personal insight.
 Art therapy also provides an opportunity to enjoy the life-affirming pleasures of art making.

-The Art Therapy Credentials Board, Inc., (ATCB) the credentialing body for the profession of art therapy, confers and administers professional credentials to art therapy practitioners upon achieving a master’s degree in art therapy.
+Art Therapists can also receive national credentials in art therapy.
+The Art Therapy Credentials Board, Inc. (ATCB), the credentialing body for the profession of art therapy, confers and administers professional credentials to art therapy practitioners upon achieving a master’s degree in art therapy.
 ATCB’s mission is “to protect the public by promoting the competent and ethical practice of art therapy through the credentialing of art therapy professionals.”
 Those who hold ATCB credentials are required to adhere to the ATCB Code of Professional Practice.

 HOW DO I FIND A QUALIFIED ART THERAPIST